Getting an Inheritance?

 But beyond that, each of the six states that charges an inheritance tax has different rules.
-In general, the more distant the relationship between the person receiving the inheritance and the deceased, the more likely you will pay a tax.
+In general, the more distant the relationship between the man receiving the inheritance and the deceased, the more likely you will pay a tax.
 So, if your father’s brother’s nephew’s cousin’s former roommate leaves you part of their estate as an inheritance, and you live in one of those six states, you will pay an inheritance tax.

 In fact, let’s be clear on this point.

 What matters is where you live, not where the deceased person lived.
-If the deceased person lives in one of the six states that charges an inheritance tax, but you live in Florida, you will pay no inheritance tax.
+If the deceased person lives in one of the six states that charge an inheritance tax, but you live in Florida, you will pay no inheritance tax.
 You must reside in the state that charges the inheritance tax in order to be liable for it.

 Can I Avoid Paying the Inheritance Tax?